Hallucinations and Delusions Seem Real

 Avoid drugs and alcohol.

 You may be on prescription medication for hallucinations or your medical condition.
-If so, prescription medicines and non-prescription medication may clash and make you sick if they are not compatible with one another.
+If so, prescription medicines and non-prescription medications may clash and make you sick if they are not compatible with one another.
 Do not mix alcohol and drugs without consulting a doctor.
 Marijuana might calm you down at the moment, but it makes symptoms worse and increases the risk of a relapse.

 Stick with your self-care habits.